 OutputAvailable commands: bye Quit sftp cd path Change remote directory to 'path' chgrp grp path Change group of file 'path' to 'grp' chmod mode path Change permissions of file 'path' to 'mode' chown own path Change owner of file 'path' to 'own' df [-hi] [path] Display statistics for current directory or filesystem containing 'path' exit Quit sftp get [-Ppr] remote [local] Download file help Display this help text lcd path Change local directory to 'path' . . .

 We will explore some of the commands you see in the following sections.

 We can navigate through the remote system’s file hierarchy using a number of commands that function similarly to their shell counterparts.

 First, let’s orient ourselves by finding out which directory we are in currently on the remote system.
 Just like in a typical shell session, we can type the following to get the current directory:

 We can view the contents of the current directory of the remote system with another familiar command:

-Note that the commands within the SFTP interface are not the normal shell commands and are not as feature-rich, but they do implement some of the more important optional flags:
+Note that the commands available within the SFTP interface are not a 1:1 match for typical shell syntax and are not as feature-rich.
+However, they do implement some of the more important optional flags, such as adding

 To get to another directory, we can issue this command: